Azure/iotedge-lorawan-starterkit/docs/user-guide/class-b-beaconing.md

    [S2E:INFO] Beaconing resumed - recovered GPS data: time
    ```

 Multiple things may go wrong during this process.
-We recommend using `"log_level": "XDEBUG"` in the `station.conf` file for better logs.
-And check [this page](gateway-troubleshooting.md) for some common issues and troubleshooting tips.
+Check [this page](gateway-troubleshooting.md) for some common issues and troubleshooting tips.

 ## Arduino